GroupLima/SAR-Repo/brief.md

 The primary audience of the webpage and search tool includes academic researchers and students with specific interest in the topic.
 The secondary audience includes non-specialists who have a general interest in the records and transcripts.

-We will keep in mind that some of these users are novices at technology.
+It will be kept in mind that some of these users are novices at technology.

 - experts in the field, but may be novice technology users